foundry-rs/book/src/zksync-specifics/configuration-overview.md

 ## Configuration Overview

-Foundry-ZKsync adds additional configuration options that can be specified in the `foundry.toml`.
+Foundry-ZKsync adds some new configuration options that can be specified in the `foundry.toml`.

 These include the following: